North Carolina Dog-Friendly Travel Guide

 3 Dog-Friendly Restaurants in North Carolina

 While you and your dog are adventuring, you’ll need to make some time to rest, relax, and rejuvenate with some food.
 Convenience stores and fast food will get old fast, especially since you’ll miss out on the local flavor if you only visit those.
-Take a look at these dog-friendly restaurants and see if anything fits your tastes:
+Take a look at these dog-friendly restaurants in North Carolina and see if anything fits your tastes:

 1. Battery Park Exchange & Champagne Bar